kanisterio/kanister/examples/time-log-kopia-repository-server/README.md

 $ kubectl get repositoryservers.cr.kanister.io kopia-repo-server-1 -n kanister -o yaml
 ```

+**NOTE:**
+Do not delete the secrets that were created above in order to ensure the proper functioning of the repository server
+and to avoid any errors while executing actionsets.

 #### Create Blueprint

 Create Blueprint in the same namespace as the Kanister controller